ellcrys/papers/README.md

 Witnesses are stakeholders who validate key blocks, microblocks and extend microblocks with additional transactions.
 Witnesses serve as validators that audit the work of miners.
 They enable power dynamics with PoW miners where they continuously ensure these miners abide by the rules.

 When a block is received, every witness online checks whether the block’s header is valid; It checks if the header contains a previous block’s hash, if the difficulty matches the expected current difficulty and whether the block remuneration is valid.
-Once validated, the witness checks whether it was one of /N/ witnesses selected to verify this block.
+Once validated, the witness checks whether it was one of the /N/ witnesses selected to verify this block.
 It does this by running a pseudo-random operation to determine the N witnesses, and when it finds that it was selected, the witness signs the hash of the block and broadcast the signature to the network.

 When the /Nth/ witness see that it was derived by the block, it creates a wrapped block that extends it.
 If the block is a microblock, it includes as many transactions as the remaining block capacity can support, the signatures of the other selected witnesses and its signature of this wrapped block.
 The Nth witness broadcasts the wrapped block to the network, and when other nodes see that it is valid, they append it to their main chain.